ze2he/web_scrape_beta/README.md

    -> Comma separated URL list for all product images -> Calculated total Volume of all packaging combined -> Calculated total Weight of all packaging combined

+**Limitations**
+This tool is designed based on the layout of Ikea Singapore website in 2023.
+If the layout is different / has changed, some tweak to the coding may be required to function.